MattKelly4D4B/Noteworthy-Projects/README.md

 - TimeComplexityCalculator: Asks for an integer and outputs all the time complexieties based on their mathematical formulas.

 Again feel free to try these out as much or as little as you would like lol.
 These projects are better than the simple ones in my opinion and show a wide variety of skills.
 They aren't quite my favorite tho.
-Go to My-Favorite-Projects to see some really neat projects. [a link](https://github.com/MattKelly4D4B/My-Favorite-Projects)
+Go to [My-Favorite-Projects](https://github.com/MattKelly4D4B/My-Favorite-Projects) to see some of my favorites.